Redwood National Park Camping Guide

 Panther Flat Campground

 Panther Flat Campground, operated by the US Forest Service on the Smith River east of Crescent City, provides paved pads shaded by Douglas-fir and tanoak.
 There are no hookups, but flush toilets and potable water are available.
 Direct river access offers swimming and fishing in emerald pools, and the inland location reduces coastal fog.
-A great stop for those seeking quiet away from the crowds.
+A good option when you want quiet away from the coastal crowds.

 Campground Comparison Table